 Think about this for a second.
 We once in a while see a k9 unit with a Doberman.
 But, How about a decade or two ago?

-Since I also have a Doberman myself and I was just curios why Dobermans are seldom used in military purposes and police work.
+Since I also have a Doberman myself and I was just curious why Dobermans are seldom used for military purposes and police work.

 Although Dobermans are amazing creatures for such a work and they have a great history with a military background, but it seems like the army and police are inclined to get Belgian Malinois and German shepherds for the service over Dobermans.